atosti/coc/README.md

 2. Graham Number
 	* The Graham Number is a calculation to determine a fair value for a company's shares.
 Purchasing at or below this value is seen as ideal.
 	* It is calculated as the sqrt(22.5 * EPS * BVPS).
+      * Sometimes CoC returns a negative value for the grahamn number.
+This means that either the EPS, the BVPS, or both are negative.
+      * This is considered a Weakness in the symbol, and indicates a need for manually examining these two values.
 3. Dividend Yield
 	* Relative to the currently traded price, what percentage is payed out annually by the company.
 4. Sector